Half-waves and spectral Riesz means on the 3-torus: Introduction

-if and only if $\nu > 1/2$.
+if $\nu > 1/2$.
 See \cite{Ivic} for a bibliography.
-(The ``only if'' is known, with logarithmic strengthening.)
 For $d=3$, it is conjectured that that

-if (and only if) $\nu > 1$.
-(Once again, only the `if' remains to be proven.)
+if $\nu > 1$.
 Progress can be found in a bevy of works, going back to Hardy, Landau, Ramanujan, Sierpi\'nsky, and van der Corput, allowing any $\nu>3/2$.
-At present, the best result is due to Heath-Brown \cite{HeathBrown}, who shows that we may take any $\nu >21/16 =1.3125$ (and whose proof shows that if the generalized Riemann hypothesis holds then, assuming extraneous errors in the proof are dealt with, we may take any $\nu > 5/4$).
+At present, the best result for the sphere problem is due to Heath-Brown \cite{HeathBrown}, who shows that we may take any $\nu >21/16 =1.3125$ (and whose proof shows that if the generalized Riemann hypothesis holds then, assuming extraneous errors in the proof are dealt with, we may take any $\nu > 5/4$).
 This built off of previous work of Chamizo and Iwaniec \cite{Chamizo1995}, who showed that \cref{eq:n3c} holds for any $\nu > 29/22 = 1.31818\cdots$, which in turn was based off of papers of Chen \cite{Chen} and Vinogradov \cite{Vinogradov} which allowed any $\nu > 4/3$.
 See \cite{Lax}\cite{Huxley}\cite{Ivic} for related results.
+For arbitrary $\Lambda\subset \bbR^3$, Kr\"atzel and Nowak \cite{KratzelNowak1}\cite{KratzelNowak2} established \cref{eq:n3c} for $\nu>74/50$, this being improved by M\"uller \cite{Muller} to $\nu>63/43$ and recently Guo \cite{Guo} to $\nu>231/158\approx 1.46202\cdots$ (these results holding for more general convex bodies as well).
+See \cite{BentkusGotze}\cite{Gotze} for sharp results for $d\geq 5$.
+Estimating $N_{3;\Lambda,\bfA}$ is a difficult problem.
+In this note, we do something much easier: examine some related quantities which, in contrast to $N_{3,\Lambda,\bfA}$, can be estimated sharply.

-Let $N_{3,0}=N_3$ and define, for each $k\in \bbN^+$, $N_{3,k}(\Sigma) = \int_0^\Sigma N_{3,k-1}(\sigma)\dd \sigma $, i.e.
+Let $N_{d,0;\Lambda,\bfA}=N_{d;\Lambda,\bfA}$ and define, for each $k\in \bbN^+$, $N_{d,k;\Lambda,\bfA}(\Sigma) = \int_0^\Sigma N_{d,k-1;\Lambda,\bfA}(\sigma)\dd \sigma $, i.e.

-We will refer to these functions as ``iterated integrals'' of $N_3$.
-In this paper we will derive detailed results regarding $N_{3,k}$, for all $k\geq 1$, in lieu of $N_{3,0}$.
-The authors do not know of a treatment of the $N_{3,k}$'s asymptotics in the literature, and this seems sufficient an application to justify the rest of this paper, but we think our presentation (in particular the final section) has some independent value.
+(For $\Sigma\leq 0$, $N_{d;k;\Lambda,\bfA}(\Sigma)=0$.)
+We will refer to these functions as ``iterated integrals'' of $\smash{N_{d;\Lambda,\bfA}}$.
+We focus on the case $d=3$.
+Even though it is somewhat straightforward (perhaps modulo relatively unimportant technicalities) to give a direct treatment, the authors do not know of one in the literature.
+(As we will explain below, H\"ormander \cite{HormanderRiesz}\cite[\S5]{Hormander68} has a general treatment of such asymptotics, but when applied to the case at hand they fail to be sharp.)
+Our main motivation is to examine how the large-$\Sigma$ asymptotics of the $N_{3,k;\Lambda,\bfA}$ are encoded in the Fourier transform of $N_{d;\Lambda,\bfA}$.
+All other motivation aside, it seems worthwhile to give a relatively self-contained presentation.